 Section 3.
 No rules, regulations, or bylaws shall be adopted which are contrary to this constitution.

-Section 1.
-This constitution may be amended at any annual meeting by a two-thirds vote of the delegates present, provided that the proposed amendment in writing has been submitted and approved by the Executive Council.
-Once approved by the Executive Council, a written copy of the proposed changes will be sent to all local chapters at least six weeks prior to the annual meeting.
+*Section1.
+This constitution may be amended at any Executive Council Meeting by a two-thirds vote, provided that the proposed amendment in writing has been submitted and sent to Executive Council members at least six weeks prior to the Executive Council Meeting.
+Once approved by the Executive Council, a written copy of the changes will be sent to all local chapters.